Stephanie-Ash/sorcerers-castle/README.md

 * From the dashboard select 'New' and 'Create new app'.
 * Give the app a name and click 'Create app'.
 * Navigate to the settings tab and select 'Add buildpack'.
-* Search for and select 'Python' and 'NodeJS in that order.
+* Search for and select the 'Python' and 'NodeJS buildpacks in that order.
 * Navigate to the 'Deploy' tab and choose GitHub as the deployment method.
 * Search for and select the correct GitHub repository.
 * Select either automatic of manual deployment.